kenatiod/MUT/Understanding Machine Understanding.md

 ![ Insert Fig. 6.6.2 -- portrait showing that Bassam supports Anh](https://github.com/kenatiod/MUT/blob/main/Fig-6-6-2.png)

-CASPAR interjected, "Bassam is right.
+CASPAR interjected, "Yes.
 While we should always remain open to refining and improving the MUTT, I believe we've laid a solid foundation.
 The key now is to be transparent about our process and rationale, so that others can scrutinize and build upon our work to make it better."

 Anh took a deep breath, "You're both making excellent points.
 I guess my biggest fear is that if we get this wrong, it could lead to AI systems that seem impressive on the surface but lack true understanding.
 And that could have serious consequences down the line."